purifyjs/core/GUIDE.md

 ### Building Components

-**purify.js** doesn't have an idea of "components".
+**purify.js** doesn't have a notion of "components".
 It doesn't enforce any specific structure for building components like larger frameworks, but you can create reusable UI pieces using the Builder pattern:

 ```ts